AdaCore/spark2014/docs/lrm/source/packages.rst

    defaults to True) but for the body or body stub to have a Refined Postcondition.

-.. _tu-pr-refined_postcondition_aspects-05:

-5. The default Refined_Post for an expression function, F, is F'Result = ``expression``, where ``expression`` is the expression defining the body of the function.

-.. _tu-cbatu-refined_postcondition_aspects-06:
+.. _tu-cbatu-refined_postcondition_aspects-05:

-6. The static semantics are otherwise as for a postcondition.
+5. The static semantics are otherwise as for a postcondition.

 .. _etu-refined_postcondition_aspects-ss: